Rockville Medical Malpractice Lawyer

 If you have suffered damages due to a healthcare provider’s negligence, it is important that you speak to a Rockville, Maryland, medical malpractice lawyer as soon as possible.
 The Law Offices of Dr. Michael M. Wilson, MD, JD & Associates is a unique medical malpractice law firm in that our principal attorney, Michael Wilson, is both a lawyer and a physician.
 With legal and medical degrees from Georgetown University, he provides a level of knowledge and advocacy that allow you to feel confident that you case is in good hands.

-Contact our law firm today for a free consultation.
+Contact our law firm today for a free consultation with an experienced medical malpractice lawyer in Rockville, MD.

 - 1 What Is Medical Malpractice?

-- 2 Is There a Difference Between Medical Negligence and Medical Malpractice?
+- 2 Is There a Difference Between Medical Negligence and Medical Malpractice in MD?

 - 3 What Are Different Types of Medical Malpractice?